Concordium/concordium.github.io/source/testnet/desktop-wallet/create-identity-desktop.rst

 #.
 Select **Finished**.
 When you've created more accounts, you can recognize you initial account by the text **(identity)** next to the name.

 ..
-Note:: When you've created our identity and account, we strongly recommend that you make an export of all accounts, ID's and addresses.
+Note:: When you've created your identity and account, we strongly recommend that you make an export of all accounts, ID's and addresses.
 This way, you'll have a backup in case the database is damaged.